 - Note ways for the children to express curiosity and take initiative while learning to solve problems cooperatively.

 Use local resources to help plan the garden.

 - Do you know some experienced gardeners in the area?
 Ask them to suggest ways you might begin.
 You could start by asking parents or colleagues if they garden.

-- If you don’t know anyone with a garden, contact a Master Gardener’s group through the Cooperative Extension Service.
+- If you don’t know anyone with a garden, contact a local gardening group.
+Your local extension office may have one.
 They can help you decide where to put your garden, how big it should be, and the kinds of plants that will grow well there.

 - Ask a librarian to help you find books and magazines about gardening.